The 1934 Chrysler and DeSoto Airflows are almost forgotten cars.

 The engineers decided that the passenger compartment should be cradled between the axles so that rear seat passengers were not subjected to a harsh ride while perched over the rear axle, as was the case in all other cars of the time.

-This was achieved by moving the engine forward over the front wheels by 10cm.
+This was achieved by moving the engine forward by 10cm so it sat over the front wheels.

-Cabin space was dramatically improved as well and the Airflow was the first American car to seat three abreast in comfort.
+Cabin space was dramatically improved as a result and the Airflow became the first American car to seat three abreast in comfort.

 While cars of the day still had frames made of wood attached to a heavy chassis, the Airflow featured a steel truss-famed body welded to a lightweight chassis.